imoldfella/dgn/dgrtc/readme.md

 use one admin keypair to sign id's (these id's are channel specific, not general user ids).

 when we create a channel, we create the keypair that goes with it.

+each listener can provide a public key and prove they have the private key. how does a better server pull rank in this case? should it ratchet the key? we can let the have different keys for the ranks.

+the server should get a lease to the key, not permanent (everything has a backup). when the lease expires cluster gives the channel to the